Disclosure:

 Shared Hosting is the best option for a new blog unless you’re a seasoned entrepreneur with a large following.

-At the earliest stage of most new blogs, traffic is usually low and only builds up gradually with time.
+In the earliest stages of most new blogs, traffic is usually low and builds up gradually over time.

 Also, new blogs don’t use more space or bandwidth.
 So, use this time to save on hosting costs by choosing Shared hosting.